Have you ever noticed when you’re insufferably cold, it’s all you can think about?

 At this point in 2000-01, El-P was in the trapeze leap between raw and refined – and The Cold Vein is testament to that, whirring with a clanking elegance, at once chaotic and precise.

 The Cold Vein is exceptional for many reasons.
 It represents a raw, unedited account of life in permanent agitation, while documenting everything that comes with it.
-Gritty virtues aside, as a hip-hop head, this album brings unbridled joy in seeing three figures at the absolute peak of their powers, displaying the full gamut of their repertoire.
+Gritty virtues aside, for hip-hop heads, it’s satisfying to hear three figures at the absolute peak of their powers, displaying the full gamut of their repertoire.

 On the production, El-P lives up to his reputation as rap’s hellmouth of sinister beats, whether it’s unnerving ears with the bubbling-clot-in-your-blood drums on ‘Raspberry Fields’, the tortured, corrupted howling at the end of ‘Vein’, or the anxious snares on ‘Painkillers’ – the ex-Company Flow member is an auteur of sonic paranoia.